The Difference Between a Conventional or Convection Electric Range

 A good electric range will have several standard features that most people will use.
 Some of these features include broil, bake, and warming functions.
 Most cooks will bake cookies, cakes, or casseroles, roast meats, broil garlic bread or other simple cooking tasks.
 For these people, a basic electric range with a lower price tag may be just the ticket.
 With a conventional electric range, cooks will also have the option of a delayed start time, as well as a timer to alert them that the food is done.

-Convection currents also provide an even heating throughout the interior of the electric range, so there are no hot spots to burn or dry out foods.
-This makes baking a number of items at once, placed at any location and on any rack, possible without the concern of burning the items near the back.
-An electric range with this feature may be a little more expensive, but for those who take cooking seriously, it will be well worth the additional cost.
-To offset that cost, cooks might be interested to know that foods cook in a shorter time period and at a lower temperature in an electric range with convection, saving energy and time.
+Convection currents also provide even heating throughout the interior of the electric range, so there are no hot spots to burn or dry out foods.
+This makes baking many items at once, placed at any location and on any rack, possible without the concern of burning the items near the back.
+An electric range with this feature maybe a little more expensive, but for those who take cooking seriously, it will be well worth the additional cost.
+To offset that cost, cooks might be interested to know that foods cook in a shorter time and at a lower temperature in an electric range with convection, saving energy and time.
 This makes owning an electric range with this feature a serious consideration.